Kinoxis Therapeutics

 Series A in 2011

-Smart Sparrow operates an innovative e-learning platform that allows educators and organizations to create interactive and adaptive courseware across various subjects, such as digital literacy, computer science, engineering, finance, and soft skills.
-Founded in December 2010 by Ariel Shoham, Dror Ben-Haim, Shaowei Ho, and Zack Belinson, the company is headquartered in Surry Hills, Australia, with an additional office in San Francisco, California.
-The platform features a user-friendly, drag-and-drop authoring tool accessible through any web browser, enabling educators to build customized courses, define personalized learning paths for students, and collaborate in real-time.
-Additionally, Smart Sparrow provides pre-made templates to streamline the course creation process, serving a diverse range of institutions both locally and internationally.
+Smart Sparrow is an e-learning platform that facilitates the creation of interactive and adaptive courseware for a variety of subjects, including digital literacy, computer sciences, finance, and soft skills.
+Founded in 2010 by Ariel Shoham, Dror Ben-Haim, Shaowei Ho, and Zack Belinson, the company is headquartered in Surry Hills, Australia, with an additional office in San Francisco, California.
+Smart Sparrow's platform features a dynamic, drag-and-drop authoring tool compatible with any web browser, allowing educators to design personalized learning experiences.
+This tool enables real-time collaboration and provides access to pre-made templates, streamlining the course creation process.
+The company serves a diverse range of institutions both locally and internationally.

 Otifex Therapeutics Pty Ltd is an Australian specialty pharmaceutical company focused on developing innovative treatments for Otitis Media with Effusion (OME), a common cause of acquired hearing loss in children.
 Currently, the standard treatment for OME often involves surgical insertion of grommets to regulate middle ear pressure, with no effective non-invasive alternatives available.
 Otifex is pioneering a novel nasal spray aimed at facilitating the natural equalization of middle ear pressure, potentially allowing OME to resolve without surgery.
 The company also produces nasal spray products and tablets based on betahistine, which is known for its use in treating Meniere's Disease and Vestibular Vertigo.
 These formulations are designed to aid in the clearance of fluid from the middle ear, offering a promising solution for children suffering from OME.